 |Consultancy and Professional Development Program|

-This program provides contracts for consultancies and professional development opportunities that--in addition to any other outcomes--will create case studies of issues, challenges, organizations, or events in the folk and traditional arts field, or descriptions of best practices in some area of folk and traditional arts work, that AFS will share here.
+This program provides contracts for consultancies and professional development opportunities that—in addition to any other outcomes—will create case studies of issues, challenges, organizations, or events in the folk and traditional arts field, or descriptions of best practices in some area of folk and traditional arts work, that AFS will share here.
 (Links to the reports submitted in past years of the program are below these guidelines.)

 A primer on audio production for radio by Taki Telonidis of the Western Folklife Center's media office